 Pirate Theme

-Additional notes: If your church is considering a Trunk or Treat as an outreach program, don't miss the opportunity to let people know what you are doing.
-The First Church of the Nazarene took the opportunity to distribute brochures on a Christmas outreach project they support Operation Christmas Child.
+If your church is considering a Trunk or Treat as an outreach program, don't miss the opportunity to let people know what's going on in your church.
+The First Church of the Nazarene took the opportunity to distribute brochures for a Christmas outreach project they support, Operation Christmas Child.
 Some pieces of candy were distributed with a message or scripture attached.
 Still another piece of candy we found in our bag included an invitation to the 4 and 5 year-olds room on Sunday to pick up an additional treat.
 They treated everyone wonderfully and were very welcoming; it was a great incentive to worship there.
-Finally, any organization sponsoring a trunk or treat should think about soliciting candy donations prior to the event to supplement the supplies of the "trunkers."
-The Nazarene church sent around volunteers with wagons full of candy to replenish folks who were running out of candy.

 How this web site came about: